jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Bunkered inside our old identities, we haven't noticed.
 Instead we throw more waves at these attacks of entropy, paying more each year for the carrying capacity our grandparents built.
 We're trying to make the same things cheaper via energy and labour costs so we can keep enjoying the same lifestyle.
 More trucks on the same struggling highways.
 More planes into the same airport system.
 The same claims systems put in when mail and call-centers were new.
 We're like an army repeating a tactic that stopped working long ago.

-Using more energy/labour inputs and improving tools are the two ways to assemble more matter into useful adaptations, and only one method survives the coaches selection for long.
+There are two ways to assemble more matter into useful adaptations: spend more energy and labour, or build better tools.
+Both give the gift of a working world.
+Only one keeps giving it.

 Our problem is not lack of technology.
 We have all the seeds, plants, creatures of the forest, reef, woodland, and so on.
 We just don't know where to put them.
-We can find out by becoming a techvolutionary educated coach and selecting what actually works where we are.
+We can find out by becoming a coach who knows what game is being played.
 Thereby we can understand how like with combined arms warfare or transistor development, we must empower regular people to collaborate faster and select the tools they need to solve problems faster.
 That is how to faster fix leaking windows, expensive textbooks, car crash claims, and so many attacks of entropy.

 We are in a new environment.
 No one has ever grown an ecosystem using digital technology.
 Fitting to any organism, we are figuring out what works, but not with study and foresight, but with pain.
 We are the raccoon.
 We are Maria.
 We have a stutter.
 But these are states of mind to reflect and act on and need not be something to suffer.